irceline/aq-mobile-be/readme.md

       * remove line `classpath 'com.google.gms:google-services:3.0.0'`
       * remove line `apply plugin: com.google.gms.googleservices.GoogleServicesPlugin`
       * add at the end `apply plugin: 'com.google.gms.google-services'`
-    * Add in `build.gradle` the following line `classpath 'com.google.gms:google-services:3.2.1'` at buildscript.dependencies
+    * Add in `build.gradle` the following line `classpath 'com.google.gms:google-services:3.2.1'` at buildscript.dependencies (ca. line 36)
     * Build with `ionic cordova build android` and you will get a version error response.
     * Change platforms/android/project.properties with your version from above output, version must be the same:
         ```